 The R1KH shall meet the following requirements:

 The R1KH-ID shall be set to a MAC address of the physical entity that stores the PMK-R1 and uses it to generate the PTK.
-That same MAC address shall be used to advertise the PMK-R1 identity to the STA and the R0KH.
+That same MAC address shall be used to advertise the PMK-R1 identity to the STA or non-AP MLD and the R0KH.

 The R1KH shall derive and distribute the GTK and IGTK to all connected STAs.
+If the R1KH identifies an AP MLD, the R1KH shall distribute the GTKs and IGTKs for setup links to all connected non-AP MLDs.

 If beacon protection is enabled, the R1KH shall derive and distribute the BIGTK and BIPN to all connected STAs.
+If an R1KH identifies an AP MLD, the R1KH shall derive and distribute the BIGTKs and BIPNs for setup links to all connected non-AP MLDs.

 When the PMK-R1 lifetime expires, the R1KH shall delete the PMK-R1 PMKSA and shall revoke all PTKSAs derived from the PMK-R1 using the MLME-DELETEKEYS primitive.